-Extra dimensions were first introduced in the 1920s by Kaluza and Klein [2]. who were trying to unify electromagnetism with gravity, by assuming that the photon field originates from the fifth component $(g{\mu 5})$ of the five dimensional metric tensor.
-The early 1980s lead to a revitalization of these ideas partly due to the realization that a consistent string theory will necessarily include extra dimensions.
+Extra dimensions were first introduced in the 1920's by Kaluza and Klein [2], who were trying to unify electromagnetism with gravity, by assuming that the photon field originates from fifth component $(g{\mu 5})$ of a five dimensional metric tensor.
+The early 1980's lead to a revitalization of these ideas partly due to the realization that a consistent string theory will necessarily include extra dimensions.
 In order for such theories with extra dimensions to not flatly contradict with our observed four space-time dimensions, we need to be able to hide the existence of the extra dimensions in all observations that have been made to date.
-The most plausible way of achieving this is by assuming that the reason why we have not observed the extra dimensions yet is that contrary to the ordinary four space-time dimensions which are very large (or infinite), these hypothetical extra dimensions are finite, that is they are compactified.
+The most plausible way of achieving this is by assuming that the reason why we have not observed the extra dimensions yet is that contrary to the ordinary four spacetime dimensions which are very large (or infinite), these hypothetical extra dimensions are finite, that is they are compactified.
 Then one would need to be able to probe length scales corresponding to the size of the extra dimensions to be able to detect them.
 If the size of the extra dimensions is small, then one would need extremely large energies to be able to see the consequences of the extra dimensions.
 Thus by making the size of the extra dimensions very small, one can effectively hide these dimensions.
 So the most important question that one needs to ask is how large could the size of the extra dimensions be without getting into conflict with observations.
 This is the first point we will address below.
 We will see that answering this question will naturally lead us towards theories with fields localized to branes.
 In order to be able to examine such theories, we will consider how to write down an effective Lagrangian for a theory with a brane, and find out how the different modes in such theories would couple to the particles of the SM of particle physics.
 We close this section by explaining how to calculate various processes including the Kaluza-Klein modes of the graviton, and by briefly sketching ideas about black-hole production in theories with large extra dimensions.
-The very basics of Kaluza-Klein theories have been explained, e.g., in the review by Keith Dienes [3].
-I will assume that the reader is familiar with the concept of Kaluza-Klein decomposition of a higher dimensional field.
-Otherwise, this review should be self-contained.
+The very basics of Kaluza-Klein theories have been explained in the lectures by Keith Dienes [3].
+Therefore I will assume that the reader is familiar with the concept of Kaluza-Klein decomposition of a higher dimensional field.
+Otherwise, the lectures should be self-contained.

-2.1.
-Matching the higher dimensional theory to the 4D effective theory we observe would be arising from the higher dimensional theory.
+2.1 Matching the higher dimensional theory to the 4D effective theory

+The first question that we would like to answer is how large the extra dimensions could possibly be without us having them noticed until now.
+For this we need to understand how the effectively four dimensional world that we observe would be arising from the higher dimensional theory.
 In more formal terms, this procedure is called matching the effective theory to the fundamental higher dimensional theory.
 Thus what we would like to find out is how the observed gauge and gravitational couplings (which should be thought of as effective low-energy couplings) would be related to the "fundamental parameters" of the higher dimensional theory.